2021 Flores earthquake: Tectonic setting

 The Flores region lie at the complex tectonic boundary between the Australian and Sunda plates, as well as several microplates.
-Among the major active faults are the Flores Back Arc Thrust Fault and Sunda megathrust to accommodate the complex convergence between the tectonic plates.
+Among the major active faults are the Flores back-arc thrust fault and Sunda megathrust to accommodate the complex convergence between the tectonic plates.
 The Flores Back Arc Thrust formed due to the convergence between the Sunda and Australian plates, accommodating compression.
 The two plates converge at a rate of 80 mm/yr, in which the Sunda megathrust takes 70 mm/yr of the movement.
 The remaining 10 mm/yr rate is accommodated by the Flores Back Arc Thrust Fault.
 It runs off the north coast of the Lesser Sunda Islands, in the Banda Sea.

-The event itself did not occur on the Sunda megathrust subduction boundary, nor did it occur on the Flores Back Arc Thrust Fault, based on inferring the focal mechanism.
+The event itself did not occur on the Sunda megathrust subduction boundary, nor did it occur on the Flores back-arc thrust fault, based on inferring the focal mechanism.
 In the early 19th-century, the Flores Back Arc Thrust Fault also produced the large earthquakes and tsunamis in 1820 and 1815.
 More recently, it was responsible for the magnitude 7.8 earthquake in 1992 that triggered a devastating tsunami, as well as the 2018 Lombok earthquakes.

 Impact

-The Selayar and Flores islands were affected by the earthquake; at least 830 homes were destroyed and 1,249 were damaged, and 5,064 people were displaced, according to the Indonesian National Board for Disaster Management (BNPB).
+The Selayar and Flores islands were worst affected by the earthquake; 5,064 people were displaced, according to the Indonesian National Board for Disaster Management (BNPB).
 An estimated 266 of the total displaced were from the Sikka Regency of East Nusa Tenggara.
 Three school buildings, two mosques, two places of worship and a village office were also damaged.
 Damage to buildings included roof collapse, toppled concrete walls of fence and homes and collapse of entire homes.

-A total of 97 people had minor injuries, and one whose injuries were severe.
+A total of 357 houses were severely damaged, while 800 others and 24 government buildings were damaged.
+At least 173 people were injured, 119 of them seriously.
 Some were injured when falling in a panic caused by the tsunami warning system.
-On December 23, the elderly man with severe head injuries after being hit by falling debris died at the hospital while receiving treatment.
+On 23 December, an elderly man with severe head injuries after being hit by falling debris died at the hospital while receiving treatment.
 At least one of the injured was from East Nusa Tenggara while the rest were in South Sulawesi.